“Yūji Koseki” Do You Want to Know about a Great Composer from Fukushima City? -Part II

 Fukushima Yūji Koseki Memorial Hall

-In 2020, the Olympic Games and Paralympic Games will be held in Tokyo for the second time.
-Since Fukushima was designated as a host city for the Olympic baseball and softball games, they say the city has been working on NHK for some years to pick up the story about Mr. and Mrs. Koseki for their 2020’s morning drama.
+In 2020, the Olympic and Paralympic Games were held in Tokyo for the second time.
+As Fukushima was designated as a host city for Olympic baseball and softball events, the city worked with NHK for several years to bring the story of Mr. and Mrs. Koseki to life in its 2020 morning drama series.

 Fukushima Yūji Koseki Memorial Hall

-It seems that he was blessed with people.
-His elementary school teacher, Kimiji Endo loved music too, and gave him a great opportunity to bloom his talent.
+It seems that he was truly blessed with supportive people throughout his life.
+His elementary school teacher, Kimiji Endo, also had a deep love for music and gave him valuable opportunities to develop his talent.

 Fukushima Yūji Koseki Memorial Hall